bdurand/sidekiq-transaction_guard/README.md

 end
 ```

 In this case, the `PostCreatedWorker` job will be created for a new `Post` record in Sidekiq before the data is actually written to the database.
-If Sidekiq picks up that worker and tries to execute it before the transaction is committed, `Post.find_by(id: post_id)` won't find anything and the worker will exit without performing it's task.
+If Sidekiq picks up that worker and tries to execute it before the transaction is committed, `Post.find_by(id: post_id)` won't find anything and the worker will exit without performing its task.
 Even if the worker doesn't need to read from the database, there is still a chance for an error to rollback the transaction leaving a possibility of workers running that should not have been scheduled.

 To solve this, workers like this should be invoked in ActiveRecord from an `after_commit` callback.
 These callbacks are guaranteed to only execute after the data has been written to the database.
 However, as your application grows and gets more complicated, it can be difficult to ensure that workers are not being scheduled in the middle of transactions.

 Switching from callbacks to service objects won't help you either, because service objects can be wrapped in transactions as well.
-The will just give you a new problem to solve.
+They will just give you a new problem to solve.

 ```ruby
 class CreatePost